Toddler Science Activities

 • Magnetic Letters and Animals

-• Sand and Water Tables
+• Sand and Water Tables are great for the summer.

 • Globe (they have inflatable, pillow types as well as your regular globe)